New Zealand 3 week itinerary with a baby

 Internal flights in New Zealand

-Following our introduction to New Zealand in Auckland, we took a two hour internal flight to Queenstown.
-Internal flights in New Zealand are really easy and relatively affordable.
+Following our introduction to New Zealand in Auckland, we took a two-hour internal flight to Queenstown.
+Internal flights in New Zealand are easy and relatively affordable.
 I’d definitely recommend this option over driving long distances if you’re travelling with a baby in New Zealand like us.

 Queenstown